 The fan pulls outside air into the unit, flushes it through refrigerant coils, and dispenses it through the top.
 Restricted air flow can lead to serious damage.
 In addition, rodents, who are notorious for chewing through wires, are attracted to nesting near units surrounded by shrubs.
 Be sure to keep 18″ to 36″ of space around the unit, keeping in mind how large the nearby bushes will grow in the years to come.

 The thermostat is the brain of your cooling system, and location is key.
 Avoid placing it near appliances, in direct sunlight, near the kitchen or hallway, or by windows.
 If you do, you’ll find your thermostat giving inaccurate or “ghost” readings.
 If it’s exposed to temporary heat, like from an appliance or sunlight, it thinks the room is warmer than it really is.
 It intuitively knows to turn on the heat or cool air according to what it’s reading.

 Ideally, the thermostat should be on an interior wall toward the center of your home in a room that is frequented by its occupants.
 If you’re struggling to relocate the thermostat, a local HVAC professional can help you find the best location for your home.

 Call the Experts

 Unknowingly forcing your AC unit to work overtime leads to higher bills and potential comfort disruption.
 Proper HVAC maintenance drives down bills, creates a better, healthier home environment, and extends the life of your unit.
-If your AC system needs to be serviced, contact Anytime HVAC or give us a call at 770-504-5881 to schedule an appointment today.
+If your AC system needs to be serviced, contact Anytime Heating, Cooling and Plumbing or give us a call at 770-504-5881 to schedule an appointment today.